top of page

 Because I use this stroller daily I ended up needing replacement wheels sooner than most people probably would.
 Ordering them was a whole adventure because the Mompush website does not ship to FPO addresses.
 I had to use a forwarding service which added another thirty dollars on top of the original eighty three dollar price for the wheels.
 It came out to one hundred thirteen dollars just for replacement wheels which stung a bit since that is almost half the cost of the stroller itself, but anyone living in the United States will not deal with that.

 The basket underneath the stroller is not as big as it looks online.
 It works fine for small trips and errands but I do wish it had more room.
 I have seen larger baskets on strollers like the Mockingbird and I miss having that extra stretch of space for bulky items.
-The fabric on the basket also wrinkles easily which does not change anything functionally but looks a little tired at times.

 FOLDING ROUTINE: